kwoodham/sublime/README.md

 Keeping a time-based system of notes is important to my work-flow.
 For me, having a separate page for each day is too much, and I have found that weekly pages is about right.
 Here are commands and key-bindings that I've developed according to how I like to operate.
 The commands assume that you are familiar with getting to the command line in ST3 using `(Ctrl-backtick)`

+**Update 18 Oct 2017:** I used a year journal page in emacs `org-mode` this last year, and found that I liked it as a chronicle of daily activity that was housed in project-specific pages.
+Accordingly, I've created `new_year_single` commands that create a `YEAR.md` file, and a companion `goto_today_single` command that operates with this single file rather than the weekly journal files.

 <a name="commands"></a>
 ### Commands